 - The Lily Gunther Shield is awarded to the Best Speaker of the Championships as decided by the Flying Squad and the State Debating Coordinator.

 - Medallions are awarded to team members of both teams competing in the State Final.

 - Certificates are awarded to all participants.

-You can see a list of past winners of the competition by clicking here, and you can watch the 2016 final below by either clicking play, or if you click on the title you'll be taken to Vimeo to watch the debate.
+You can check out the list of past winners and speakers of the tournament by clicking here, and you can watch the 2019 final below or if you prefer go to Vimeo to watch the debate.
 There you'll have more options like being able to download the video or jump between speakers by clicking on their times.
-Congratulations again to these debaters and everyone who made the competition such a success last year.
+Congratulations again to these debaters and everyone who made the competition such a success a success in 2019!